CtrlK

 Remove the 'Best Practices' bullet list and 'Resources' section — these are generic knowledge Claude already has, and they consume tokens without adding value.

-Consolidate the duplicate INP/FID explanation — it appears both in the monitoring code comments and in the Performance Targets note.
+Consolidate the INP/FID migration note to a single mention instead of repeating it in both the monitoring code comments and the performance targets section.

 DimensionReasoningScore